-(1) The fair market value of the Company's common stock at fiscal year-end, June 27, 2004, was \$2.66.
-No options were "in-the-money" at fiscal year end because market value was below the exercise price.
+(1) The fair market value of the Company's common stock at fiscal year-end, June 26, 2005, was \$3.96.

 EMPLOYMENT AND TERMINATION AGREEMENTS

 Agreement with Mr. Parke

 Pursuant to an employment agreement between the Company and Mr. Parke effective January 23, 2002, Mr. Parke is employed by the Company as its President and Chief Executive Officer for a rolling three (3) year term which is automatically extended on a day by day basis until such date as either the Company or Mr. Parke shall terminate the automatic extensions by providing proper notice to the other.
 Under the terms of the agreement, Mr. Parke will receive an annual base salary of at least \$750,000, plus any other additional compensation or bonuses in the Board's discretion.
 In addition, Mr. Parke is entitled to participate in any benefit plans offered to other senior executives of the Company on terms no less favorable than offered to other executives.